ultraviolet-1986/mintsetup/README.md

 - This is an update of an old command-line project, and it is a work in progress.

 **To do:**
-- Add better desktop detection to determine what desktop is being used.
-This can be accessed by viewing the $DESKTOP_SESSION variable.
-- Optimise all root commands to call sudo *only* when required to increase security.
+- Optimise all root commands to call sudo *only* when required to increase security (review best practices for this).

 **Change Log:**
 - **16/08/2015**